-Founders of the Montana based nonprofit film collective High Plains Films and the Big Sky Documentary Festival, filmmakers Doug Hawes-Davis and Dru Carr present a program of some of their ecological- and social-themed documentaries.
+Founders of the Montana based nonprofit film collective High Plains Films and the Big Sky Documentary Festival, filmmakers Doug Hawes-Davis, Dru Carr, and Ken Furrow present a program of some of their ecological- and social-themed documentaries.
 The program includes The Naturalist (2002), which follows Kent Bonar, a forest conservationist living amongst the Ozark mountains who feels that to study the natural world is to study God; The Return (2012), documenting the transfer of wild bison from Yellowstone Nation Park to the Fort Park tribes of northeastern Montana; The Buffalo People (2014), which examines how, against all odds, the tribes of Fort Peck and Fort Belknap created a new conservation herd of wild bison; Freezeout (2014), an intimate look at one of Montana’s ultimate birding locations near the Rocky Mountain front; and Voice of the Hi-Line (2016), focusing on KGVA in Fort Belknap, Montana, one of a growing number of Native American-run radio stations.
 Both Doug and Dru will be in attendance to talk with the audience about their documentary process.

 Appears in: Northwest Tracking

 Profile of KGVA in Fort Belknap, Montana which is among a growing number of Native American run radio stations in the U.S. and Canada.